-Tryout Fee: for U9 to U18 divisions for those players wishing to tryout for tier 1 teams will be posted under REGISTRATION tab in April
+Tryout Fee: for U9 to U18 divisions for those players wishing to tryout for our teams will be posted under REGISTRATION tab in April

-Competitive fee: For those U9 to U18 players who are successful in their bid for a spot on a tier 1 team.
+Competitive fee: For those U9 to U18 players who are successful in their bid for a spot on a tier 1 or 2 teams.
 This is used for extra ice time.
 Amount will be posted under REGISTRATION tab.

 Team Fees: once they are formed, many teams will also collect funds for an account to cover costs such as tournaments, additional ice time, year end team parties etc. A team meeting will be held to set the amount needed as well as fundraising or other ways to raise the funds needed typically around $250 to $500 per player.